 Senior leader with twenty years experience in Human-Centered Design for technology development.
-Currently Design Director at Simply Secure, a non-profit focused on ubiquitous security and privacy.
+Currently Design Director at Simply Secure, a Most Innovative Company in Design according to Fast Company.
 Eight years at IDEO as a senior project leader and design research community lead.
 Previously a research scientist at PARC and Ricoh.
 Writer, speaker, facilitator, and educator.
 Available for freelance projects.

 Ph.D. in Design Theory and Methods, Dept. of Architecture, University of California, Berkeley, 2002.